jonwancodes/COVID19-Data-Exploration/README.md

 ## Data Visualization using Tableau:

-Click the link below to view my dashboard of the COVID-19 dataset that highlights some big numbers! https://public.tableau.com/shared/KD62TSYZR?:display_count=n&:origin=viz_share_link
+Click the link to view my dashboard of the COVID-19 dataset that highlights some big numbers!

+https://public.tableau.com/shared/KD62TSYZR?:display_count=n&:origin=viz_share_link